List of ecoregions in Europe

-The continent of Europe comprise a large part of the Palearctic ecozone, with many unique biomes and ecoregions.
+The continent of Europe comprises a large part of the Palearctic ecozone, with many unique biomes and ecoregions.
 Biogeographically, Europe is tied closely to Siberia, commonly known as the Euro-Siberian region.

 The European Environmental Agency (EEA) divides Europe into a total of eleven terrestrial biogeographical regions and seven regional seas.
 The agency has issued the Digital Map of European Ecological Regions (DMEER), and operates with a total of 70 ecoregions, of which 58 are within the European continent.
 Some of these ecoregions are congruent with the World Wildlife Fund's (WWF) ecoregions, and some are not.

 List of ecoregions in Europe

 Below is an exhaustive list of the ecoregions of Europe as defined by the WWF.